 Nature nurtures our mental and emotional health.

-A Harvard-led study found that people who walked in natural areas (versus urban) showed a marked decrease of activity in the part of the brain associated with depression.
+A Stanford-led study found that people who walked in natural areas (versus urban) showed a marked decrease of activity in the part of the brain associated with depression.
 When there is high activity in this area, a person is more likely to become depressed, so a decrease in activity is a positive thing.
 In fact, research shows that there is a link between connecting people with nature and faster recovery rates, reduced stress, and eased symptoms of mental and physical disorders.
 Just looking at nature can be beneficial to your health.

 Nature demands nothing from us.